tobiscr/application-connector-manager/docs/user/README.md

 The Application Connector module provides the following features:

-* Easy installation of Kyma's Application Connectivity capabilities by enabling the Application Connector module in your Kyma Runtime.
+* Easy installation of Kyma's Application Connectivity capabilities by enabling the Application Connector module in your Kyma runtime.

 * Simple configuration using Kubernetes CRs and easy management with Kyma dashboard.

 * Full integration of BTP's UCL service, which implements the SAP BTP Extensibility concept.
 This allows for the automated integration of external systems registered in the UCL service.

-* Dispatching of incoming requests from external systems to Kyma workloads (for example, a Kyma Serverless Function) by using an Istio Gateway with mTLS and the Kyma Eventing module.
+* Dispatching of incoming requests from external systems to Kyma workloads (for example, a [Kyma Serverless Function](https://kyma-project.io/#/serverless-manager/user/resources/06-10-function-cr)) by using an Istio Gateway with mTLS and the [Kyma Eventing module](https://kyma-project.io/#/eventing-manager/user/README).

 * Proxying outgoing requests to external APIs and transparently covering security requirements like encryption and authentication (like OAuth 2.0 + mTLS, Basic Auth, and Client Certificates).

 * Metering of throughput and exposing monitoring metrics.

-### Options for integrating external systems
+### Options for Integrating External Systems

 #### Automatically by UCL

-If an external systems is registered for the Kyma Runtime in SAP BTP's UCL (Unified Customer Landscape), it's automatically configured by the Application Connector and able to send requests to Kyma workloads.
-The Application Connector Module includes a [`Runtime Agent`](./technical-reference/runtime-agent/README.md) and acts as client of the UCL backend.
-It retrieves automatically the configuration of each external system and integrates it in Kyma.
+If an external system is registered for Kyma runtime in SAP BTP's UCL, the Application Connector module automatically configures it and can send requests to Kyma workloads.
+The Application Connector module includes [`Runtime Agent`](./technical-reference/runtime-agent/README.md) and acts as a client of the UCL backend.
+It automatically retrieves the configuration of each external system and integrates it into Kyma.

 #### Manually

-It is always possible to integrate any exernal system into Kyma by applying the configuration by hand.
-The steps for configuring and integrating a new external system in your Kyma Runtime are described in [this tutorial](tutorials/README.md).
+It is always possible to integrate any external system into Kyma by applying the configuration by hand.
+The steps for configuring and integrating a new external system in your Kyma runtime are described in the [Integrate an External System with Kyma](tutorials/01-11-integrate-external-system.md).